web-at-berkeley/wdb-backend-interview-sp2/README.md

 The managment has listed a comprehensive set of rules/business logic for the event (_make sure you read through this carefully_).

-## Register Contestant/Ticket Price
+## Register Fan/Ticket Price

 Register a fan and associate them with the price of the ticket they paid (ticket prices can vary).
-Every contestant also has a "vocalRange" field (which represents how many meters their voice will go).
+Every fan also has a "vocalRange" field (which represents how many meters their voice will go).
 Lastly, the fan has a "location" which represents their distance (in meters) from the stage.

-You can assume that all contestants and tickets have a unique price.
+You can assume that all fans and tickets have a unique price.
 You can assume all names are UNIQUE and CASE INSENSITIVE, only including letters a-z.

 Example request: